Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/projects/minecraft-worlds/castle/_index.md

     position: down
 - id: 68
   title: Tower of Bubble
-  text: I named it like this because it sounded funny.
+  text: I named it this because it sounded funny.
   links:
   - to: 64
-    direction: downright
+    direction: right
-    position: downright
+    position: right
+    top_offset: 25
   - to: 69
     direction: up
     position: center